Secondary measure: Sequence of secondary measures

 The coefficient $d_0^{n-1}$ is easily obtained starting from the leading coefficients of the polynomials Pn−1 and Pn.
-We can also clarify the reducer φn associated with ρn, as well as the orthogonal polynomials corresponding to ρn.
+The reducer φn associated with ρn, as well as the orthogonal polynomials corresponding to ρn, can also be clarified.

-A very beautiful result relates the evolution of these densities when the index tends towards the infinite and the support of the measure is the standard interval [0, 1].
+The evolution of these densities when the index tends towards the infinite can be related to the support of the measure on the standard interval [0, 1]: